-But that’s with the benefit of hindsight—hindsight gained after completing the OTP courses: Equity & Culturally Responsive Teaching, Humanizing Online Teaching & Learning, Dynamic Online Teaching, and Digital Citizenship.
+But that’s with the benefit of hindsight—hindsight gained after completing the Advanced Certificate in Online Teaching Principles courses: Equity & Culturally Responsive Teaching, Humanizing Online Teaching & Learning, Dynamic Online Teaching, and Digital Citizenship.
 These courses helped me to improve my online courses and, bonus, my on-campus classes, too.

 The principles espoused in the @ONE courses cross the lines of modality.